 529 This table only considers participants with initial plans approved up to 30 June 2020, and includes committed supports and payments for supports provided up to 30 September 2020.
-This gives some allowance for the timing delay between when the support is provided
+This gives some allowance for the timing delay between when the support is provided and when it is paid.

-530 Plans less than 30 days in duration have been excluded from this tabulation, as these plans are more likely to represent corrections to the plan rather than an unscheduled plan review to address a change in circumstance.

-531 Trial participants (participants with initial plans approved prior to 1 July 2016) are not included.
+530 Plans less than 30 days in duration have been excluded from this tabulation, as these plans are more likely to represent corrections to 531 Trial participants (participants with initial plans approved prior to 1 July 2016) are not included.